sarachitgaran/sarachitgaran.github.io/_pages/about.md

 # 🧬 Research Experiences
 - *2024.09 - 2025.03*, UCP2 expression in pro- and anti-inflammatory macrophages derived from different tissues in mouse models
 - *2023.09 - 2024.02*, Bulk RNA-Seq Analysis of CGE (Common Garden Experiments)
-- *2019.01 - 2022.09*, Searching for Cancer Biomarker using  Bulk RNA-Seq Analysis
+- *2019.01 - 2022.09*, Searching for Cancer Biomarker using  Transcriptomic Analysis

 # 📖 Educations
 - *2018.09 - 2022.09*, Master of Science in Cell and Molecualr Biology, Ferdowsi University of Mashhad, Mashhad, Iran.